aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-3-0/_index.md

 {{< /highlight >}}

 ### **Added Shape.Id Property**
-The v8.3.0 has added the getter/setter for the property Shape.Id in order to uniquely identify each shape object in a given spreadsheet.
+Version 8.3.0 adds the getter/setter for the property Shape.Id in order to uniquely identify each shape object in a given spreadsheet.
 This new property also helps in uniquely identifying Chart objects in a spreadsheet as demonstrated below.

 **Java**